 The selection process for projects to be funded under schemes such as ARPA is likely to be radically different to those of conventional grant funding bodies.
 There is likely to be very light touch peer review with authority for project selection vested in a small number of programme managers.

-The projects supported will also be substantially different.
-They will be:
+The projects supported will be:

 - Seen as potentially transformational to the economy